 From 1950 onwards, an anti-drug campaign is held.
 On September 12, 1950, the directive states a strict prohibition of drug taking.
 Peng Zhen coordinates the campaign, many ministries (ministries of railroads, communications, interior, and public health) and organizations (postal service, customs, courts, and procuratorate) are involved.
 Trade unions, mass organizations, and the CCP hold large education forums and anti-drug gatherings.
 During these rallies, drug users are publicly shamed (and subject to detention for coercive rehabilitation) and drug traffickers are sentenced.
 Offenders, who turn themselves in, confess and show remorse, are treated leniently.
 Persistent offenders (e.g., drug kingpins and drug lords) are confronted with economic sanctions (fines, confiscating of property) or imprisonment or death penalty.
 These anti-drug campaign is mainly carried out in urban regions and are combined with the Sanfan (see

 The new government starts almost immediately with health campaigns, giving information about the improvement of hygiene.
 The administration takes measures to limit the effects of natural disasters (floods and droughts resulting in famines) by an effective central administration, improved flood control, transport, food distribution, and health services.
 These actions cause a lower rate of death and mortality rates and growth of the population.
 (The birthrate is between 1949 and 1954 annually more than 37‰.
-In 1949 in Guangzhou the birthrate was 27 per thousand, at the end of 1954 it had risen to 44 per thousand population)
+In 1949 in Guangzhou the birthrate was 27 per thousand, at the end of 1954 it had risen to 44 per thousand population) Hershatter (2011) explains "Soon after Liberation, the Communist Party-state took up the effort to retrain oldstyle midwives and train new-style midwives.45 The main difference between the Nationalists and the Communist Party here was not ideological, but practical: the Communist Party had a far more extensive and effective rural presence, and the scope of its efforts to reform rural midwifery accordingly affected many more people.46"

-Child mortality is also caused by incapable midwives.
+Child mortality is partly caused by incapable midwives.
 "In the early 1950s, the new Communist regime in China endowed rural women who occasionally attended births with new techniques as well as political and social identities.
 The Party viewed these women as old-style practitioners whose childbirth techniques needed to be improved, as newly liberated women whose political consciousness needed to be raised, and as traditional women in an agricultural society whose habitual behaviours needed to be disciplined.
 Chinese medical classics portrayed these traditional rural midwives as ignorant, coarse, perverse and dangerous; "

 Mao Zedong follows with his statement the SU, which favors an ‘anti-Malthusian’ viewpoint.
 A characteristic point of view is ‘strength lies in numbers’.
 The People’s Daily hails the 600 million mainlanders as the most precious of all categories of capital.
 A second reason for this pro-natalist opinion lies in the agriculture need for numerous children to uphold ancestor worship and to facilitate land cultivation.
 In contrast to the SU, a pro-natalist policy is not applied.
 There are no ‘Orders of the Glory of Motherhood’.
 However, there are likewise no institutions for birth control.
 The CCP had forbidden abortion between 1931-1948 despite liberal marriage laws experiments in this period.
 See